deepaklearner/sample_cypher/README_3.md

 4.3. or should i use a common .. to retry all connections 3 times in some common fucntion?

 4.4 refactored code
+updated and created v1.1

+4.5 i want to make my both codes more readable and easy to maintain... suggest